salesforce/sfdx-lwc-jest/README.md

 ### Lightning Namespaced Component Stubs

 This package installs stubs for the `lightning` base components to the `src/lightning-stubs` directory.
-These stubs are used automatically when running tests through `lwc-jest`.
+These stubs are used automatically when running tests through `sfdx-lwc-jest`.
 To override the default stub provided for your project, override the `moduleNameMapper` config as described in [Other Component Mocks](#other-component-mocks).

 ### Other Component Mocks